kahunam/wordpress-auto-alt-tags/README.md

 ## 🙏 Acknowledgments

 - Google AI Studio for the Gemini API
+- OpenAI for GPT models and vision capabilities
+- Anthropic for Claude's advanced reasoning
+- OpenRouter for multi-provider API access
 - WordPress community for excellent documentation
 - Contributors who help improve this plugin